Professor Simon Rees

 Profile

+He joined the school in 2015 from the Institute of Energy and Sustainable Development at De Montfort University.
 Following the Award of a Bachelor of Technology in Mechanical Engineering from Loughborough University in 1987 Simon Rees joined the consulting engineering firm Ove Arup and Partners as a Mechanical Building Services Engineer.
 In 1994 he began research into Displacement Ventilation and Chilled Ceiling systems at Loughborough University resulting in the award of a PhD in 1998.
 He has since spent more than five years as a Visiting Assistant Professor at Oklahoma State University in the USA.
 In this capacity he undertook research into ground source (geothermal) heat pump systems and numerical simulation of thermal systems.
-He joined the Institute of Energy and Sustainable Development at De Montfort University in 2003 to continue his work in low energy thermal systems, building heat transfer and fluid flow and energy simulation and to develop an innovative MSc programme.
-He joined the School of Civil Engineering at the University of Leeds in 2015.

 Research interests